|

 Once again, he is still boasting as if he were a fool.

-In his boasting, he is comparing himself to the false apostle,
+In his boasting, he is comparing himself to the false apostles,

 something that earlier he said was unwise, therefore he feels this